 Applying under the Exceptional Medical or Social Needs Admission Rule

-The Exceptional Medical or Social Needs admission rule is designed to give priority for a school place to children who may have wholly exceptional reasons to attend a particular school.
+The Exceptional Medical or Social Needs admission rule is designed to give priority for a school place to children who may have exceptional reasons to attend a particular school.

 Most, but not all, schools include this rule as part of their admissions criteria.

-Applications of this type are usually considered by the Exceptional Medical or Social Admission Rule (EMSAR) Panel.
+These are usually considered by the Exceptional Medical or Social Admission Rule (EMSAR) Panel.

 The published Exceptional Medical or Social Needs rule for Community schools in Buckinghamshire is as follows: